SARARANJBAR/MRI_SkullStripping_niftynet/README.md

 Ranjbar, Sara, et al. "Weakly Supervised Skull Stripping of Magnetic Resonance Imaging of Brain Tumor Patients."
 From Prototype to Clinical Workflow: Moving Machine Learning for Lesion Quantification into Neuroradiological Practice (2022).

 ### models
-Download the model files and unzip files in your local machine.
+Download the zipped files to your local machine.
+Dont forget to unzip.
 Enjoy!